Photo Essay – Remembering What God Has Done

 “Remember the former things of old; for I am God, and there is no other; I am God, and there is none like me.”
 Isaiah 46:9

 We don’t want to fixate entirely on the past, but we do want our history to inform and inspire us for the days to come.
 As we look back, we see ways God led us and continues to lead us.
 He calls us to surrender to Him.
 To send out workers.
 To partner with His Church.
 And to do whatever it takes to carry out this global mission.
-Take a look and some of the highlights and turning points.
+Take a look at some of the highlights and turning points.

 A Gospel of Surrender